-If you haven't already, create your first application by following the .NET desktop quickstart or the UWP quickstart:
+If you haven't already, create your first application by completing a quickstart:

-You write a desktop application, and you want to sign in users to your application and call web APIs such as the Microsoft Graph, other Microsoft APIs, or your own web API.
-You have several possibilities:
+You write a desktop application, and you want to sign in users to your application and call web APIs such as Microsoft Graph, other Microsoft APIs, or your own web API.
+You've several options:

 You can use the interactive token acquisition:

-- Of if it's a .NET Core application and you agree to have the authentication interaction with Azure AD happen in the system browser
+- Or, if it's a .NET Core application and you agree to have the authentication interaction with Azure Active Directory (Azure AD) happen in the system browser.

-For Windows hosted applications, it's also possible for applications running on computers joined to a Windows domain or AAD joined to acquire a token silently by using Integrated Windows Authentication.
+For Windows hosted applications, it's also possible for applications running on computers joined to a Windows domain or Azure AD joined to acquire a token silently by using integrated Windows authentication.

-Finally, and although it's not recommended, you can use Username/Password in public client applications.
-It's still needed in some scenarios (like DevOps), but beware that using it will impose constraints on your application.
-For instance, it can't sign in user who needs to perform multi-factor authentication (Conditional Access).
-Also your application won't benefit from single sign-on (SSO).
+Finally, and although it's not recommended, you can use a username and a password in public client applications.
+It's still needed in some scenarios like DevOps.
+Using it imposes constraints on your application.
+For instance, it can't sign in a user who needs to do multifactor authentication (conditional access).
+Also, your application won't benefit from single sign-on (SSO).

 It's also against the principles of modern authentication and is only provided for legacy reasons.

-If you're writing a portable command-line tool - probably a .NET Core application running on Linux or Mac - and if you accept that the authentication be delegated to the system browser, you will be able to use interactive authentication. (.NET Core doesn't provide yet a Web browser and therefore the authentication happens in the system browser), Otherwise, the best option in that case is to use device code flow.
-This flow is also used for applications without a browser, such as IoT applications
+If you write a portable command-line tool, probably a .NET Core application that runs on Linux or Mac, and if you accept that authentication will be delegated to the system browser, you can use interactive authentication. .NET Core doesn't provide a web browser, so authentication happens in the system browser.
+Otherwise, the best option in that case is to use device code flow.
+This flow is also used for applications without a browser, such as Internet of Things (IoT) applications.

-Desktop applications have a number of specificities, which depends mainly on whether your application uses the interactive authentication or not.
+Desktop applications have few specificities.
+They depend mainly on whether your application uses interactive authentication or not.